-Make the Most of Your Public Appearances
+Make the Most of

 Introduce Your Art

 Giving a brief talk at any of your openings or events in person or online, like on Zoom or a podcast for instance, is a great way to introduce yourself and your art and to attract new collectors.
 If you think you'll get tongue-tied, think again.
-You happen to be the world's foremost authority on yourself and your art, and you certainly have more than enough interesting stories and anecdotes kicking around in your brain to occupy any audience for quite some time.
-The good news is that two or three minutes is more than enough for a typical introductory talk (you don't want to interrupt the flow of the even for much longer than that).
+You happen to be the world's foremost authority on you and your art, and you certainly have more than enough interesting stories and anecdotes kicking around in your brain to occupy any audience for quite some time.
+The good news is that two or three minutes is more than enough for a typical introductory talk (you don't want to interrupt the flow of any event for much longer than that).

-* Always keep in mind that many people who attend art shows enjoy art but know little or nothing about either art in general, what they're looking at, or the artists who create it.
-These are the types people you have a good chance to attract and win over if you can effectively communicate about your art, so make your talk accessible to everyone and easy to understand.
-Don't worry about boring those who already know and love you.
-Your dedicated fans will stick with you regardless; its the newbies you want to focus on, those who have the potential to join the ranks of the dedicated if they like what they hear.
+* Always keep in mind that many people who love art know little or nothing about either art in general, whatever art they're looking at, or the artists who create it.
+These are the types people you have a good chance to attract and win over if you can effectively communicate about your art.
+So make your talk accessible to everyone and easy to understand.
+Don't worry about boring those who already know and love your work.
+Your dedicated fans will stick with you regardless; it's the newbies, the strangers you want to focus on, those who have the potential to join the ranks of the dedicated if they like what they hear.

-* Keep explanations clear, concise, basic and in language that anyone can understand (no art jargon or esoteric references).
-You'll have plenty of time to answer go deeper and more complicated questions later in one-on-one conversations.
-Do your best to involve your listeners with your art by speaking about it in ways that include them in the conversation, encourage them to experience the work on a personal level, and hopefully make it a part of their lives.
+* Keep explanations clear, concise, basic and avoid art jargon or esoteric references.
+You'll have plenty of time to answer deeper and more complicated questions later in one-on-one conversations.
+Do your best to involve all listeners with your art by speaking about it in ways that include them in the conversation, encourage them to experience the work on a personal level, and hopefully make it a part of their lives.
 Remember-- your art is not only about you; it has to resonate in some way with viewers in order for them to want to know more, and hopefully buy.
 You know what's in it for you; make sure your audience has some idea of what's in it for them.

 * Practice answering all kinds of questions about your art, and especially ones that people repeatedly ask you.
 Keep answers positive by returning to the same themes you touch upon in your talk.
 Have friends or acquaintances ask you random questions and practice answering them on the spot.
 Keep answers brief, usually no longer than 30 seconds.
-Again, time yourself talking for 30 seconds and you'll quickly realize how much information you'll be able to cover.
+Again, time yourself talking for 30 seconds and you'll quickly realize how much you'll be able to say.

 Make Yourself Accessible

 How you act at your openings and how available you make yourself are just as important as what you say in your talk or in one-on-one conversations.
 Always arrive early and be on the floor right from the start (if you have to leave, tell someone where you're going and when you'll be back).
 Continually circulate and keep interactions brief so that everyone who wants to meet you gets their chance.
 If someone tries to monopolize you-- especially friends or people you already know and can speak with anytime-- politely excuse yourself after a minute or two.
 And if you see that someone is waiting to speak with you while you're speaking with someone else, acknowledge that you'll be with them shortly; do not simply ignore them.
 These guidelines apply to online talks, conversations, podcasts, panels, interviews, or Zoom meetings as well.

 Make every effort to fulfill modest requests such as signing gallery invitations or catalogues, letting people have their pictures taken with you, and inscribing sold art if buyers request it.
-If collectors bring in old books, catalogues, or invitations that mention your name and ask you to sign them, do it.
+If collectors bring in old books, catalogues, or invitations that mention your name, and they ask you to sign them, do it.
 A few people will always try to take advantage of your generosity, but the overall goodwill that results from these modest gestures will far outweigh the occasional negatives.

-Professionally produced videos can be expensive, but no matter what your budget, you can get the job done, especially now that everyone has access to cameras (or better cell phones) that shoot video.
+Professionally produced videos can be expensive, but no matter what your budget, you can get the job done, especially now that pretty much everyone has cameras and cell phones.
 Basic editing programs can come in mighty handy as well.
-If you can't hire pros, think about contacting art schools with video departments to see whether any of their students would be interested.
-If you have no camera or little or no money or no camera or an older phone, see if you can borrow a friend's.
+If you can't hire pros, think about contacting art schools with video departments to see whether any of their students might be interested.
+If you have little or no money or no camera or an older phone, see if you can borrow a friend's.
 If you can afford a few dollars, hire someone with film or video production experience to help you script, shoot, and edit it.